klikli-dev/modonomicon/docs/getting-started-mod-devs/step-by-step-with-datagen/step3.md

 # Step 3: Creating the Book

 Now it is time to add code to generate our book, a first category and an entry with a page.
+We will focus on the structure and layout of the book in this step, and add the texts in the next step.

+If you are impatient you can skip ahead to **[Results](#results)** to see what we will be creating.

 ## Our first Book